browserengineering/book/book/accessibility.md

 contain all the information about what content is on the page, whether it can be interacted with, its state, and so on.
-Moreover, by using the same accessibility tree for all output devices, users who use more that one assistive technology (like a braille display and a screen reader) are sure to receive consistent information.
+Moreover, by using the same accessibility tree for all output devices, users who use more than one assistive technology (like a braille display and a screen reader) are sure to receive consistent information.

 :::